Overview on Account Structure: Chart of Accounts

 The speedchart in PeopleSoft Finance is used to simplify data entry by eliminating key strokes.
 It is a "shorthand" number linked to a unique set of Chartfield combinations to ensure that expenses are properly charged to the General Ledger.
 It is a ten character "shorthand" alpha-numeric value linked to a unique set of Chartfield combinations: for general accounting must include the Fund code and Department ID; for grants must include Fund code, Department ID, and Project code.

-Speedcharts are currently used at CSU Stanislaus for any department charges for the following:
+Speedcharts are currently used at Stanislaus State for any department charges for the following:

 - All PCard purchases